English Language Learning Programs

 - Only Permanent Residents and Refugees are eligible for these programs.

-- Visa studentswho are interested in studying English at Red River College should contact RRC’s International Education Office at email@example.com 204.632.2143 for more information.
-(Click here to find out about our English language programs for International Students.)
+- Visa students who are interested in studying English at Red River College should contact RRC’s International Education Office at firstname.lastname@example.org or 204.632.2143 for more information, or learn more about our English language programs for International Students.)

 - All eligible applicants must have an English language assessment from WELARC (Winnipeg English Language Assessment and Referral Centre).
 Please call WELARC at 204.943.5387 to register for a language assessment.
 Once your English language skills have been assessed, WELARC will refer you to a language program that meets your needs.
 Students that have been referred to Language Training Centre will be contacted regarding your orientation and registration.